Merrem

 Tell your doctor or pharmacist immediately if you notice any of the following:

-Severe diarrhoea, even if it occurs several weeks after you have been given Merrem.
+severe diarrhoea, even if it occurs several weeks after you have been given Merrem

-Allergic reactions - symptoms may include shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue or other parts of the body; rash, itching or hives on the skin.
+allergic reactions - symptoms may include shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue or other parts of the body; rash, itching or hives on the skin.

-Convulsions / seizures (fits)
+convulsions / seizures (fits)

-Unexpected breathlessness and/or red/brown urine - this may indicate damage to your red blood cells
+unexpected breathlessness and/or red/brown urine – this may indicate damage to your red blood cells

-The above list includes serious side effects which may require medical attention.
-Serious side effects are rare.
+The above list includes serious side effects that may require medical attention.

 Occasionally, Merrem may be associated with changes in your blood that may require your doctor to do certain blood tests.